 SOCIAL RESPONSIBILITY

-The CRESE Norm is a human quality and social responsibility management system.
-Following the CRESE Norm certification offers a series of guidelines that enable us to, among other things, strengthen our values, reinforce a sense of community, and help people with scarce resources.
-In order to achieve this, throughout the year at each company we carry out a series of activities and efforts that allow us to re-certify under the norm and, above all, promote its ideals among our employees.
+The Crese® Norm is a human quality and social responsibility management system.
+Following the Crese® Norm certification process offers a series of guidelines that enable us to, among other things, strengthen our values, reinforce a sense of community, and help people with scarce resources.

-Finaccess México, Finaccess Servicios Corporativos, and Finaccess Advisors have all been certified as "outstanding company".
+Finaccess México, Finaccess Servicios Corporativos, and Finaccess Advisors have all been certified by Crese® as an “outstanding company.”
 Finaccess Advisors is the first US-based company to obtain this recognition.

 FINACCESS SOCIAL

-At Finaccess Social we allocate resources and focus our efforts on supporting companies related to the development and incorporation into the labor market of people with disabilities.
+At Finaccess Social we allocate resources and focus our efforts on supporting the companies known as Soltra and Cinia, both of which are linked to the development and incorporation into the labor market of persons with disabilities.
+Both companies were founded by don Antonino Fernández and his wife, doña Cinia.

-We have a long-standing relationship with the company known as Solidaridad y Trabajo (Soltra), based in the city of León, in Spain.
-Soltra creates job opportunities for people with disabilities in order to offer a variety of services to its clients: assembly services for the wind power and automotive sectors, logistics, laundry, cleaning, gardening, among others.
-It also operates the first inclusive supermarket in the community of Castilla y León, in Spain, that is managed by eight people with disabilities.
+Solidaridad y Trabajo (Soltra), which is based in the city of León, in Spain, creates job opportunities for persons with disabilities in order to offer a variety of services to its clients: assembly services for the wind power and automotive sectors, logistics, laundry, cleaning, gardening, among others.
+It also operates two inclusive supermarkets in the community of Castilla y León, in Spain, that are managed by persons with disabilities.

-Soltra acquired Capacitación, Industria y Artesanía (Cinia)—which, like Soltra was founded by Don Antonino Fernández and his wife, Doña Cinia—located in the city of Puebla.
-The goal of this company is to offer jobs to young people with disabilities who, among other things, make and embroider clothes and uniforms and carry out gardening and cleaning tasks.
+Similarly, the goal of Capacitación, Industria y Artesanía (Cinia) is to offer jobs to young persons with disabilities who, among other things, make and embroider clothes and uniforms and carry out gardening and cleaning tasks.

 FINACCESS FILANTROPÍA